ioam/topographica/topo/tests/buildbot/README.rst

 `Buildbot <http://buildbot.net/buildbot/docs/0.8.7p1/manual/introduction.html>`_ is a `continuous integration <http://en.wikipedia.org/wiki/Continuous_integration>`_ tool used in Topographica to automatically monitor the build status and rerun regression tests.

 At the highest level, the buildbot consists of one master and multiple slaves.
-Put briefly, the master issues the commands and the slave execute them, reporting the results back to the master.
+Put briefly, the master issues the commands and the slaves execute them, reporting the results back to the master.

 Many possible configurations are possible; the slaves and the master can be on separate machines, share the same machine, or be part of a more